isomerpages/pa-cdcne/_events/Upcoming Events/Healthier Together @ Tampines.md

 activity card during the event.</p>
 </li>
 </ul>
-<p>Sign up now to embark on your journey to wellness and discover how you
+<p>Don’t miss out on this great opportunity to embark on your journey to
-can make healthier choices for a better tomorrow.
-Don’t miss this opportunity to connect, learn, and thrive together.</p>
+wellness and discover how you can make healthier choices for a better tomorrow.
+Sign up now!</p>